pycontribs/pyrax/docs/cloud_files.md

 If you have the associated `StorageObject` instance for that object, just call its `obj.delete()` method.
 If you have the `Container` object, you can call its `cont.delete_object(obj_name)` method, passing in the object name.
 You can also call `pyrax.cloudfiles.delete_object(cont_name, obj_name)`, passing in the container and object names.
 Finally, if you want to delete all the objects in a container, just call the `container.delete_all_objects()` method.

 Note that these methods are asynchronous and return almost immediately.
-They do not wait until the object has actually been deleted, so there may be a period of several seconds where the object will still show up in the container.
+They do not wait until the object has actually been deleted, so there may be a period of several seconds where the object still shows up in the container.
 Do not interpret the presence of the object in the container soon after deleting it as a sign that the deletion failed.

 The following example illustrates object deletion: